pooja-thakur365labs/pooja-thakur365labs/README.md

-# Hi, I'm Pooja Thakur 👋

 ## About Me
-I am a dedicated Project Coordinator with experience in project management, sprint planning, resource tracking, reporting, and team coordination.
+I am a dedicated Program Manager with experience in project management, sprint planning, resource tracking, reporting, and team coordination.
 I enjoy collaborating with teams to ensure projects are delivered efficiently and on time.

 ## Skills
 - Project Coordination